For relief of symptoms of osteoarthritis

-Glucosamine is a small water soluble molecule (an amino-monosaccharide) that the body itself can produce.
-Glucosamine is included as a building block in the union of glycosaminoglycan and hyaluronic acid, which both are used in the construction of joint cartilage.
-In animal experiments, the substance has been found to inhibit cartilage degradation, probably by inhibition of the enzymes involved in the degradation of joint cartilage.
-Glucosamine is a slow-acting substance, this is why pain relief can only be expected after several weeks of daily glucosamine intake, and in some cases even longer.
-Glucosamine has low acture toxicity.
+Glucosamine is a small water-soluble molecule (an amino-monosaccharide) that the body is able to synthesize.
+Glucosamine is included as a building block in the union of glycosaminoglycan and hyaluronic acid, both of which are used in the construction of joint cartilage.
+In animal experiments, the substance has been found to inhibit cartilage degradation, probably through inhibition of enzymes involved in the gradual breakdown of joint carge.
+Glucosamine is a slow-acting substance.
+Therefore, pain relief can only be expected after several weeks of daily glucosamine intake, in some cases even longer.
+Glucosamine has low acute toxicity.

 What is osteoarthritis?

-In a sound and healthy knee the cartilage is intact and is maintained regularly, but over time a degradation process that causes the cartilage to slowly disappear may occur causing the end of the bones to grate against each other.
-Where the cartilage disappears, the bone tissue compensates by growing and forming so called spurs or osteophytes, which causes pain and/or reduced mobility.
+The cartilage in a healthy knee joint is intact.
+However, with passing time, a degradation process may start that causes the cartilage to slowly disappear, eventually causing the bone ends to grate against each other.
+The bone compensates for the lacking cartilage tissue by growing and forming so-called spurs or osteophytes.
+These growths can cause pain and/or reduced mobility.

-For example, arthritis can be caused by: age, obesity, genetics (inheritance), improper loading of the joints or monotonous and poor posture in particular lines of work.
-Examples include factory workers, farmers, waste collectors, and librarians, etc. Certain sports also leads to an increased risk of osteoarthritis.
-For example, ballet dancers and soccer players.
+Osteoarthritis can be caused by age, obesity (especially when combined with inactivity), genetics (inheritance), improper loading of the joints, or monotonous and poor posture in particular lines of work with examples like factory workers, farmers, waste collectors, librarians, etc. Certain types of sports also lead to an increased risk of osteoarthritis.
+The condition is rather common with ballet dancers and soccer players.

-The risk of arthritis increases with age.
-After 65-years of age almost all people experience some degree of osteoarthritis.
-However, there is a gender difference, as osteoarthritis of the knees are most common in women, whereas men more often experience osteoarthritis of the hips.
+The risk of osteoarthritis increases with age.
+After reaching 65 years, nearly all people experience some degree of the condition.
+However, there is a gender difference, as osteoarthritis of the knees are most prevalent among women, whereas men are more likely to experience osteoarthritis of the hips.

 Be aware when taking glucosamine

-- By diabetes: Measure your blood sugar regularly when taking glucosamine
+- Diabetes.
+Measure your blood sugar regularly when taking glucosamine

-- Increased INR with coumarin anticoagulants (warfarin and acenocoumaro) has been reported
+- Increased INR (International Normalized Ratio) with coumarin anticoagulants (warfarin and acenocoumaro) has been reported

 - The possibility of interactions with other medicines cannot be excluded